-Whole Health Wellness Center & MedSpa is committed to a full range of Traditional Chinese Medical Treatments, Herbal Medicine and combing with the latest modern technology and treatments.
-We offer Traditional Chinese Medicine, Holistic Treatments and Traditional Western Medicine.
+There is natural balance between Mind, Body and Spirit, at Whole Health Wellness Center, we take a progressive integrative approach to medicine for the benefit of our patients.
+We are committed to a full range of Traditional Chinese Medicine, Holistic Treatments combing with the latest modern technology and treatments.
 At Whole Health, our goal is to create a personalized Whole Body treatment plan for each individual.

 Acupuncture is a method of encouraging the body to promote natural healing and to improve functioning.
 This is done by inserting needles and applying heat or electrical stimulation at very precise acupuncture points.

 The earliest document about acupuncture dates back to around 5,000 years ago.
 “Emperor Nei-Jing” is the bible of Chinese medicine and acupuncture and was completed approximately 2,000 years ago.